 7 November 2019: Centennial Day Symposium

-The symposium featured keynote presentations from alumni Maj Gen William Cooley and Dr. Billy Mullins, SES.
-Other highlights included a conversation on the Wright Brothers legacy with Ms. Amanda Wright Lane, Great Grandniece of Orville and Wilbur Wright, a talk by Tuskegee Airman and AFIT alum Lt Col George Hardy, USAF, Ret, and a panel presentation by AFIT alumni who became NASA astronauts.
+The symposium will feature keynote presentations from alum Maj Gen William Cooley on the AFRL 2030 Strategy, and alum Dr. Billy Mullins, SES, who will discuss the Air Force level perspectives on deterrence strategy and future directions.
+Other highlights include a conversation on the Wright Brothers legacy with Ms. Amanda Wright Lane, Great Grandniece of Orville and Wilbur Wright, a talk by Tuskegee Airman and AFIT alum Lt Col George Hardy, USAF, Ret, and a panel presentation by AFIT alumni who became NASA astronauts.